vinogradoff/pact101/README.md

 On Windows use `gradlew.bat` instead of `./gradlew`

 There are too projects: provider and consumer, each in it separate directory.
-Start gradlew commands from inside the appropriate projject.
+Start gradlew commands from inside the appropriate project.

 ## Exploration of Pact